 But first… Be Prepared

 Hiking in BC is no joke.
 While these hikes may be steps from a bus stop and rated as easy, they are serious wilderness.
-Make sure you are prepared with the 10 essentials (read my list of must-pack day hiking gear over on Vancouver Trails).
+Make sure you are prepared with the 10 essentials.
 Tell someone where you are going and when you expect to be back.
 Check out the great trip planning tools over at Adventure Smart.
 And be sure to check trail conditions online before you go, especially in the winter.
-Be sure to follow Leave No Trace principles to preserve the environment and ensure everyone gets a chance to experience these beautiful places.
+Follow Leave No Trace principles to preserve the environment and ensure everyone gets a chance to experience these beautiful places.

 Why you should hike it: The Stanley Park Seawall is a must do for every Vancouver tourist.
 You can bike it, walk it, run it, and rollerblade it.
 (Yup, that’s still kinda a thing here.)
 And it’s a wonderful way to see the ocean and the city.
 But… you miss out on the trails in the interior of the park.
 The giant old trees, the moss, the ferns, and the grassy lake where BEAVERS LIVE IN THE MIDDLE OF DOWNTOWN!
 (Sorry for the shouting.
 But we have downtown beavers.
 We’re so Canadian!)
 By all means, make the seawall your first priority in Stanley Park.
 But if you’re craving some real nature time, check out the trails in the interior.
 It’s more mellow walking than hiking, but it’s the best way to get a taste for West Coast rainforest.
 And it’s only 10 minutes from downtown – can’t beat that convenience.